 - Listen to the workforce needs of local employers and use their input to guide the information and coaching we provide to 50-plus hourly wage job candidates

-- Meet the employment needs of local workers by reducing barriers to employment and providing access to skill building opportunities
+- Meets the employment needs of local workers by reducing barriers to employment and provides access to skill building opportunities

-- Strengthen the region's overall economic vitality and promote systemic change
+- Strengthens the region's overall economic vitality and promotes systemic change

 Job candidates age 50-plus are able to:

-- Call a toll-free number to register for a local health care information session and receive a listing of local job search services in their market
+- Call toll-free to register for a local information session and receive a listing of local job search services in their market

-- Attend a Health Care Opportunities Information Session to obtain information on local jobs, training requirements and employer expectations
+- Attend an Information Session to obtain information on local jobs, training requirements and employer expectations

-- Receive information on job search resources, including AARP Foundation's job-seeker guide
+- Receive information on job search resources, including AARP Foundation's 7 Smart Strategies for 50+ Jobseekers guide